What to consider when Choosing your first Drum Kit

 MAKING AN ACOUSTIC DRUM KIT QUIETER

-There are various silencers available, these can be placed over the drum head or cymbals to dampen the sound particularly useful if you live in a smaller home or let’s face it if your kids just started to learn and it’s not sounding quite like a song yet.
-Here are a few options but you can always ask your drum teacher or music shop assistant.
+There are various silencers available; these can be placed over the drum head or cymbals to dampen the sound, which is particularly useful if you live in a smaller home or, let’s face it, if your kids just started to learn and it’s not sounding quite like a song yet.
+Here are a few options, but you can always ask your drum teacher or music shop assistant.

-Drum Mutes are neoprene rubber pads that are placed directly on top of the drum head or cymbals, it does alter the feel slightly but is a quick solution to a noisy problem.
+Drum mutes are neoprene rubber pads that are placed directly on top of the drumhead or cymbals; they do alter the feel slightly but are a quick solution to a noisy problem.

-Mesh drum heads can be purchased to replace the original drum heads.
-They were originally created for electric drum kits but work really well with acoustic kits and don’t alter the feel when playing.
+Mesh drumheads can be purchased to replace the original drumheads.
+They were originally created for electric drum kits, but work well with acoustic kits and don’t alter the feel when playing.